Medical treatment of bacterial prostatitis. Chronic bacterial prostatitis: treatment, causes, symptoms and diagnosis Causes of chronic prostatitis

 pros

-The drug is produced by the well-known pharmaceutical company Bayer, which has been developing and selling medicines since 1863.
+The drug is produced by the well-known pharmaceutical company Bayer, which has been creating and selling medicines since 1863.
 Therefore, you can be sure that Tsiprobay is a high-quality antibiotic that has passed all the necessary clinical trials.

 Minuses

 Tsiprinol is an antibacterial drug with the main active ingredient Ciprofloxacin.
-Tsiprinol belongs to the group of first generation fluoroquinolones and is the drug of choice for the treatment of prostatitis.
+Tsiprinol belongs to the group of first-generation fluoroquinolones and is the drug of choice for the treatment of prostatitis.

 pros